instructure/canvas-ios/opensource/Files/README.md

 Peeps 			| Models Users and their enrollments within Canvas.
 Includes utilities for fetching and aggregating Users and their Enrollments.
 Quizzes 	    | Contains code for taking Quizzes.
 SoAnnotated 	| Supports annotating PDFs with PSPDFKit.
 SoEdventurous 	| Contains code for Modules and Mastery Paths.
-Includes utilties for fetching and aggregating Modules and Module Items.
+Includes utilities for fetching and aggregating Modules and Module Items.
 SoProgressive 	| Includes code to publish and subscribe to course progress.
 This framework exists to decouple consumers of user progress, such as Modules, from frameworks such as AssignmentKit and Quizzes which contain code to allow the student to make progress within a course.
 SoSupportive 	| Includes code allowing users to submit support requests directly from the apps.
 Todo 			| Models the Canvas Todo List.
 Includes code to fetch and aggregate Todo Items.